raspberrypilearning/fruit-salad/en/step_2.md

 --- /task ---

 --- task ---
-Try out your project by clicking on the plate to add pieces of fruit.
+Try out your project by clicking on the bowl to add pieces of fruit.

 The **Ingredient** sprite moves from the menu to the mouse pointer, creates a stamp and then moves back to the menu, this happens quickly so you don't see it move!